Calm Covid-19 College Readiness Tips For Juniors

 Contact us at firstname.lastname@example.org for any individual advice.

 - School-based.
 Do your best with remote teaching.
 Follow your teacher’s directions.
-They are adjusting to the new normal, so you should be patient.
+Everyone is a learner right now.

 - Independent work.
 1. Form a book club with your friends.
 2. Work on an independent research project.
 3. Write poetry, short stories, scripts, op-eds.
 4. Blog away.
 5. Create short empowering videos.
 6. Develop a new product.
 7. Start a high school or college class online.

 - AP tests.
-Still ready yourself for AP tests as the College Board will soon release its AP test policy.
-You will most likely take it at home.
-They will release their policy on March 20. https://apcentral.collegeboard.org/about-ap/news-changes/coronavirus-update
+Still ready yourself for AP tests as the College Board will soon release its AP 2021 test policy.
+Currently they will offer the tests both at home and in person in May and/or June.
+They will offer full-length versions this year.

 - Practice.
 Still practice, practice, practice.
 There are many free sites where you can practice like Khan Academy. https://www.khanacademy.org/